 In April of 1999, Amazon announced the acquisition of three web properties at once: Alexa Internet, a web analytics service; Accept.com, a payment processor; and Exchange.com (formerly e-Niche).
 Exchange.com was the operator of two shopping sites for rare and collectible goods: Bibliofind, a marketplace for second-hand and rare books, and Musicfile.com, for rare music and memorabilia.
 The total cost for the three companies was $645 million, “in separate substantially all-stock transactions.”
 Amazon’s share price was then hovering around a hundred dollars.

-Amazon’s bad rep among booksellers was mainly the result of its far higher fees and commissions in contrast with Bibliofind’s very small monthly listing fee and no commissions.
+Amazon’s terrible, no-good rep among booksellers was mainly the result of its massive cut of sales, in contrast with Bibliofind’s very small monthly listing fee and no commissions.
 (Then as now, Amazon charged a commission on each book sold.)
-In 1997, a bookseller with 40,000 listings would have paid Bibliofind a flat fee of $25 each month, no commissions; $5,000 in monthly sales meant a Bibliofind bill of $25.
-At ABEbooks today, the cost for the same amount in revenues, assuming 40,000 books in inventory and $5,000 in sales at an average price of $20 per book would total around $800 in monthly fees ($275 in credit card fees using ABE’s payment processor, plus $125 in monthly subscription fees and $400 in commissions): a 32-fold increase.
+In 1997, a bookseller with 40,000 listings would have paid Bibliofind a flat fee of $25 each month, with no commissions; in other words, $5,000 in monthly sales meant a Bibliofind bill of $25.
+At ABEbooks today (Amazon’s main rare books site), the cost for the same amount in sales, assuming 40,000 books in inventory and $5,000 in sales at an average price of $20 per book would total around $800 in monthly fees ($275 in credit card fees using ABE’s payment processor, plus $125 in monthly subscription fees and $400 in commissions): a 32-fold increase.

 It might not sound like much, but text-string searches represent the lowest impediment to the free flow of information.
 To be able to search a whole giant corpus at will for the needle of your desire in the Brobdingnagian cultural haystack means that your personal interests needn’t take a back seat to corporate imperatives of any kind.
 Full, absolute text searches should be the goal for all searchable databases.